Melllua/themelvink.com/_posts/2023-11-14-HTB-Sherlocks-Litter.md

 - As we can see, there is a number displayed right before each entry.
 At the end of the file, the last number we see is 721, which is our answer!
 This room has been completed!

 ## Conclusion
 This was a great room.
-I learned a new technique used by hackers and was able to see if executed on the other side.
+I learned a new technique used by threat actors and was able to see it executed on the other side.
 Wireshark is such a great tool and provides so much visibility, you just have to know what you're looking for.

 The Sherlocks rooms are a great way to get some fun experience with responding to alerts and attacker activity!